island-lang/island-lang.github.io/README.md

 ```isl
 pivot: integer => items[items.length / 2]
 ```
-means: _"The pivot is the value in the middle of the list of items"_.
+means: _"The pivot is the value in the middle of the item list"_.

-(note that the rules are written in such a way that ensures `pivot`, as well as `smallerThanPivot.items` and `greaterOrEqualToPivot.items` would only be computed when `items` is nonempty)
+(note that the rules are written in such a way that ensures `pivot`, `smallerThanPivot.items` and `greaterOrEqualToPivot.items` would only be computed when `items` is nonempty)

 ## Universal identifiers